jnyfah/jnyfah.github.io/_posts/buildsystems2.md

     rm *.o build
 ```

-Trust me, if you are as lazy as I am, you definitely don't wanna write makefiles ! 🏃🏾‍♂️😂
+Trust me, if you are as lazy as I am, you definitely don't want to write makefiles ! 🏃🏾‍♂️😂

 So how is this different from the shell script file we wrote before  🤔, well unlike shell files makefiles include a lot of control flow mechanisms (loops, conditions, and so on), we can declare a variable in a Makefile and use it in various places, make files can also check for recent modifications in a file, if there are none it skips the build and trust me, you can not get this features in shell scripts